 $695 - Rates & Fees

-The Ritz-Carlton™ Credit Card$300 airline incidentals credit (not applied automatically; you must call or send a secure message to request credit)Non-ticket airline purchases including baggage fees, in-flight entertainment, food, lounge passes and memberships, and upgrades$450
+The Ritz-Carlton™ Credit Card (available only by product change)$300 airline incidentals credit (not applied automatically; you must call or send a secure message to request credit)Non-ticket airline purchases including baggage fees, seat upgrades, in-flight entertainment, in-flight meals or beverages, lounge passes or memberships. $450

-U.S. Bank Altitude™ Reserve Visa Infinite® Card$325 travel creditAny merchant classified as travel$400
+U.S. Bank Altitude™ Reserve Visa Infinite® Card (not open to new applicants)$325 travel creditAny merchant classified as travel as well as dining, restaurant takeout, or food delivery. $400

-We'll group another three cards together.
+For good measure, we'll also group an additional three cards together.
 While they don’t offer travel or airline credits, their earnings can be used for statement credits toward travel expenses made in the past 90 days.
 Because it works as a statement credit, any payment that codes as travel from the merchant qualifies on these cards:

-Related: How To Use The Platinum Card® from American Express Travel Credit
+Related: How To Use The Platinum Card® from American Express Airline Fee Credit

 Final Thoughts

 Airline and travel credits are a great way of reducing your out-of-pocket expense for traveling.
-Yes, most cards charge a hefty fee for the privilege, but they also offer a huge range of benefits for the annual fee.
-Perks can include lounge access, elite status with hotel chains, and trip insurance that will drop your travel expenses over the long term.
+Yes, most cards charge a hefty fee for the privilege.
+But they also offer a huge range of benefits for the annual fee, such as lounge access, elite status with hotel chains, and trip insurance.
+These benefits will drop your travel expenses over the long term.

 Enrollment is required for select Amex benefits.

-For rates and fees of the cards mentioned in this post, please visit the following links: The Platinum Card® from American Express (Rates & Fees), and The Business Platinum Card® from American Express (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Reserve® (Rates & Fees), The Business Platinum Card® from American Express (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), and Southwest Rapid Rewards® Priority Credit Card (Rates & Fees)

 AwardWallet Tip of The Day